atrgz/etl_mlppln_disaster/README.md

 ## Project Motivations
 This work is the result of the project for the **Data Engineering** module of the [Data Scientist Nanodegree of Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025?promo=year_end&coupon=SAVE40&utm_source=gsem_brand&utm_source=gsem_brand&utm_medium=ads_r&utm_medium=ads_r&utm_campaign=19167921312_c_individuals&utm_campaign=19167921312_c_individuals&utm_term=143524475679&utm_term=143524475679&utm_keyword=udacity%20data%20science_e&utm_keyword=udacity%20data%20science_e&gad_source=1&gclid=EAIaIQobChMImKz0y_e0gwMVfj4GAB1FgAEHEAAYASAAEgI-h_D_BwE).

+The goal of this project is to generate a ML model that predicts the categories of a text message.
+There is a list of 36 different categories, and each message can have multiple categories.

+Specifically, the data used is from messages received during disasters.
+Categorizing this messages can help the disaster response teams as each category will be relevant for different teams.
+A good categorization of the messages can lead to quicker and more efective responses to disasters.

+To achieve this goal, the data stored in CSV files is managed using an ETL pipeline that will result in a SQLite database.
+This database will be used to create, train and evaluate a ML model.

+The results of the model and a few visualizations of the database can be seen in a web app created with Flask.

 ## Instructions:
 Run the following commands in the project's root directory to set up your database and model.